Category theory for scientists (Old version): Ologs

 Given an olog, the author may want to declare that two paths are equivalent.
 For example consider the two paths from $A$ to $C$ in the olog We know as English speakers that a woman parent is called a mother, so these two paths $A\to C$ should be equivalent.
 A more mathematical way to say this is that the triangle in Olog (\ref{olog:commute}) {\em commutes}.
 That is, path equivalences are simply commutative diagrams as in Section \ref{sec:comm diag}.
 In the example above we concisely say ``a woman parent is equivalent to a mother."
 We declare this by defining the diagonal map in (\ref{olog:commute}) to be {\em the composition} of the horizontal map and the vertical map.

 I generally prefer to indicate a commutative diagram by drawing a check-mark, $\checkmark$, in the region bounded by the two paths, as in Olog (\ref{olog:commute}).
 Sometimes, however, one cannot do this unambiguously on the 2-dimensional page.
 In such a case I will indicate the commutative diagrams (fact) by writing an equation.
-For example to say that the diagram commutes, we could either draw a checkmark inside the square or write the equation $A\;f\;g\simeq A\;h\;i$ above it .
-Either way, it means that ``$f$ then $g$" is equivalent to ``$h$ then $i$".
+For example to say that the diagram commutes, we could either draw a checkmark inside the square or write the equation $A\;f\;g\simeq A\;h\;i$ above it . \footnote{We defined function composition on page \ref{function composition}, but here we're using a different notation.
+There we would have said $g\circ f = i\circ h$, which is in the backwards-seeming {\em classical order}.
+Category theorists and others often prefer the {\em diagrammatic order} for writing compositions, which is $f;g = h;i$.
+For ologs, we follow the latter because it makes for better English sentences, and for the same reason we add the source object to the equation, writing $A f g \simeq A h i$.} Either way, it means that ``$f$ then $g$" is equivalent to ``$h$ then $i$".

 Here is another, more scientific example:

 Note how this diagram gives us the established terminology for the various ways in which DNA, RNA, and protein are related in this context.

 \begin{exercise} Create an olog for human nuclear biological families that includes the concept of person, man, woman, parent, father, mother, and child.
 Make sure to label all the arrows, and make sure each arrow indicates a valid aspect in the sense of Section \ref{sec:invalid aspect}.
 Indicate with check-marks ($\checkmark$) the diagrams that are intended to commute.
 If the 2-dimensionality of the page prevents a check-mark from being unambiguous, indicate the intended commutativity with an equation. \end{exercise}